Where the Family Goes, the Montessori Learning Will Follow

 “It’s normal for us to support travel,” she said.
 “It used to be that we would prep students with physical work that they could do — inspired by and embedded within the surroundings and culture of where they would be going — following the lead of the parent in terms of how much work to plan.”

 When the COVID-19 pandemic hit in March of 2020, the Guidepost Montessori team tripled its program offerings to support learning in home, beyond its network of physical campuses.
-By the fall, with the implementation of the Altitude Learning tech platform, Guidepost was able to effectively scale its virtual and home-based programming such that — for the first time ever — it enabled students, parents and educators to meaningfully access Montessori education from anywhere.
+By the fall, with the implementation of the Altitude Learning tech platform, Guidepost was able to effectively scale its virtual programming such that — for the first time ever — it enabled students, parents and educators to meaningfully access Montessori education from anywhere.

 “Supporting children around the world in this way was always a vision of our network, but the pandemic pushed things into high gear and developing our virtual platform brought it all together,” Le Sieur said.